What You Need to Match into Emergency Medicine for Residency

 - Emergency medicine is slightly more difficult to apply into as an international grad, but this does not need to be a prohibitive barrier!
 We only recommend that you do your research to identify programs with active IMG residents and establish proper connections.

-- If you’ve failed an exam, you can still apply in emergency medicine, but you should apply broadly and apply for a back-up specialty.
+- If you’ve failed an exam, apply broadly and consider a back-up specialty.

 - Expect Interviews in November-December.
-Reach out to programs you have high interest in if you haven’t heard from them by late October or early November.
+Reach out to programs you have high interest in if you haven’t heard from them by late October-November.
 Once you have about 10 interview invitations, you can consider being a bit more selective about which ones you actually take (but not before).

 Wondering about your chances of matching into other specialties for residency?
 Check out our analysis of the NRMP directors survey “at a glance” tool for areas including anesthesia, dermatology, family medicine, transitional year, psychiatry, neurology, and more under the Residency Applications category of our blog!
 If you need further or specialized assistance understanding which residency specialties you are best suited to apply to, you can contact us or visit our residency advising page to learn more about how Elite Medical Prep residency advising services.